• Curb Your Urge

 • Hold Yourself Together

 You must not be proud, nor be given to wine Titus 1:7; 1 Timothy 3:3.
 Refrain from too much eating or sleeping, and from laziness Romans 12:11.
 Do not grumble or speak ill of others.
-(Rule of St. Benedict 4.
+(Rule of Saint Benedict 4.
 34-40)

 Home » self-control